 d) Delivery of the PKD, including governance, management, administration and operations.

-In 2012, the ICAO Council approved a new Strategic Objective, “Security & Facilitation: Enhance global civil aviation security and facilitation”.
-This Strategic Objective reflects the need for ICAO’s leadership in aviation security, facilitation and related border security matters.
-The FAL Programme must address primarily the varied, but inter-related, interests of Member States, aircraft and airport operators, and customers in a coordinated manner, while working towards achieving more efficient, orderly and attractive air transportation.
-Responding to the needs of States, the Programmes contends with external challenges that include threats to security, illegal migration, travel document fraud, illicit narcotics trafficking, and the spread of contagious disease.
+In 2012, the ICAO Council approved a new Strategic Objective, "Security & Facilitation: Enhance global civil aviation security and facilitation".
+This Strategic Objective reflects the need for ICAO's leadership in aviation security and the facilitation of air transport and related border security matters.
+The FAL Programmes address primarily the varied, but inter-related, interests of Member States, aircraft and airport operators, and customers in a coordinated manner, while working towards achieving more efficient and orderly air transportation.
+Responding to the contemporary needs of States, the Programmes contend with external challenges that include, e.g., threats to security, illegal migration, travel document fraud, narcotics trafficking, and the spread of contagious disease.

-Consequently, and in addition of Annex 9 which articulates the obligations of Member States and standardizes procedures for meeting legal requirements pursuant to the Chicago Convention, a separate resolution establishing a statement of continuing ICAO policies related specifically to facilitation was endorsed by the 38th Session of the ICAO Assembly (A38).
-In A38 – 16 “Consolidated Statement of Continuing Policies and Practices Related To Facilitation”, the Assembly resolves that the Appendices related to this resolution and listed below constitute the consolidated statement of continuing ICAO policies related to facilitation, as these policies exist at the close of the 38th Session of the Assembly:
+Consequently, in addition to Annex 9 that articulates the obligations of Member States and standardizes procedures for meeting their legal requirements under the Chicago Convention, a separate resolution establishing ICAO policies related specifically to facilitation was endorsed by the 39th Session of the ICAO Assembly (A39).
+In A39–20, the Assembly resolved that the following Appendices, constitute the consolidated statement of continuing ICAO policies related to facilitation, as of the close of the 39th Session: